 Problems with Beta Version

 Some apps will also frequently crash affecting your work.
 If you can’t live without those apps then avoid installing beta macOS versions.
-You can wait till the time of formal commercial macOS Mojave release.
+You can wait till the time of formal commercial macOS release.

 You can use the feedback assistant app comes with the beta version to report all the problems you face with the beta version.
 This will help Apple to resolve those problems before the public release.